About Joy Nelson

 That led me to Public Health (MPH, 2012), where I focused my research on preventing hospital-acquired infections, ensuring the very places meant to heal weren't making people sicker.
 When I faced systemic barriers there, I pivoted to Youth Development (MEd, 2015), spending eight years helping adults coach young people across the country toward healthier, more joyful lives through sport and play.

-Brené Brown: Daring Leadership and the BRAVING Framework
+Brené Brown: Daring Leadership & the BRAVING Framework

-Brené Brown’s research emphasizes the critical role of vulnerability, empathy, and courage in effective leadership.
-Her BRAVING framework offers a practical guide for building trust within teams.
-BRAVING stands for Boundaries, Reliability, Accountability, Vault (confidentiality), Integrity, Non-judgment, and Generosity.
-This framework helps leaders foster an environment where trust is foundational, enabling open communication and authentic connections.
+Brown's research emphasizes the critical role of vulnerability, empathy, and courage in effective leadership.
+Her BRAVING framework — Boundaries, Reliability, Accountability, Vault, Integrity, Non-judgment, and Generosity — helps leaders foster environments where trust is foundational, enabling open communication and authentic connections.

 Max Lucado: Unshakable Hope

-Max Lucado thoughtfully and clearly outlines practical and meaningful steps for building a life that is steady, secure, and assured, deeply rooted in God’s everlasting and unchanging promises.
-His insightful and compassionate guidance inspires readers to establish a firm foundation firmly grounded in faith and hope—a truly vital and encouraging message, especially during a time when many people face challenges of despair, uncertainty, and a profound lack of hope.
+Lucado outlines practical, meaningful steps for building a life that is steady, secure, and assured — deeply rooted in unchanging promises.
+His compassionate guidance inspires establishing a firm foundation grounded in faith and hope, especially during times when many people face challenges of despair, uncertainty, and a profound lack of direction.

 Rasmus Hougaard: Compassionate Leadership

-Rasmus Hougaard highlights Compassionate Leadership, which balances care for employees with clear accountability.
-Central to this approach are the four pillars: Attending—being fully present and attentive; Understanding—grasping the context and emotions of others; Empathizing—sharing and resonating with those emotions; and Helping—actively supporting team members.
-This model encourages leaders to create supportive workplaces that enhance both individual and organizational performance.
+Hougaard highlights Compassionate Leadership, which balances care for employees with clear accountability.
+Central to this approach are four pillars: Attending — being fully present and attentive; Understanding — grasping the context and emotions of others; Empathizing — sharing and resonating with those emotions; and Helping — actively supporting team members to create workplaces that enhance both individual and organizational performance.

-Simon Sinek: Purpose-Driven Leadership and the Circle of Safety
+Simon Sinek: Purpose-Driven Leadership & the Circle of Safety

-Transformative leadership focuses on inspiring and motivating teams to achieve a shared vision, driving meaningful change and growth.
-Servant leadership complements this by prioritizing the development and well-being of individuals, putting their needs first to empower and elevate them.
-Together, these frameworks provide a balanced lens through which to assess a leader’s effectiveness in both delivering results and nurturing people.
+Transformative leadership focuses on inspiring and motivating teams toward a shared vision, driving meaningful change and growth.
+Servant leadership complements this by prioritizing the development and well-being of individuals — putting their needs first to empower and elevate them.
+Together, these frameworks provide a balanced lens for assessing a leader's effectiveness in both delivering results and nurturing people.

 Change Management: ADKAR Model

 The ADKAR model, developed by Prosci, aligns closely with coaching principles by addressing individual transitions in change initiatives.
-ADKAR stands for Awareness, Desire, Knowledge, Ability, and Reinforcement.
-It provides a structured approach to managing change, emphasizing the importance of clear communication, skill development, and ongoing support to ensure successful adoption and sustained transformation.
+ADKAR stands for Awareness, Desire, Knowledge, Ability, and Reinforcement — providing a structured approach to managing change, emphasizing clear communication, skill development, and ongoing support to ensure successful adoption and sustained transformation.

 ICF Coaching: Ethical Practice

 Ethical coaching, as prioritized by the International Coaching Federation (ICF), underpins all effective leadership development and change initiatives.
-It ensures that coaching relationships are built on trust, confidentiality, respect, and professional integrity.
-By adhering to these standards, leaders and coaches create safe spaces for growth, self-reflection, and authentic development.
+It ensures that coaching relationships are built on trust, confidentiality, respect, and professional integrity — creating safe spaces for growth, self-reflection, and authentic development.